FelixDemetz/UNIBZ-JavaProgrammingProject/README.md

 We often tried to test the game just by running it, but in some cases the the test classes helped us: to write cleaner code, find bugs and and remove unnecessary data.

+Test Classes:

+- BaseTest: tests the mode (Survival or Normal) and that the case that it could not read the file.

+- EnemyTest: tests, the instantiation of Enemies, if the Enemie has passed the EndingPoint and the Coordinates.

+- DefenderTest: tests the coordinates and the damage of the Defender.

+- PlayerTest: tests the best Player out of a Array of them.

+- CoordinateTest: testet Setters, Getters and the String met.

 ## 5. Experience

 ### 5.1.
 Overall Experience